shubhra13/CryptoKnights/README.md

 ## PUPPY PRESIDENTIAL ELECTIONS

-### A DApp to vote for puppy election using ourown ethereum testnet
+### A DApp to vote for puppy election using our own ethereum testnet

-More indexed version of this readme is in the below link: https://shubhra13.github.io/CryptoKnights/
+More indexed document of this readme is in the below link: https://shubhra13.github.io/CryptoKnights/

 [Puppy Presidential Elections](https://pup-elections.netlify.app/)
 ![websitehomepage](images/puppyelectionshomepagescreenshot.PNG)